Watch the Annual Chicago Bridge Lift tradition.

 18. Van Buren Street

-April 16 through June 25, 2016 (except May 28).
+Saturdays from April 17 through June 26, 2021.
+No lift Saturday May 29.
 It’s estimated that the Van Buren bridge will go up around 9:30AM.
 The Van Buren bridge is #18 on this map.
 The bridges will lift in order from #18 to #1 (Lake Shore Drive).
-You might expect the Franklin Bridge to go up around 10:45AM.
+You might expect the Franklin Bridge to go up around 11:00AM.